j33f/yggdrasil/README.md

 By default, the local strategy is used, and the files are stored into the container where Yggdrasil lives.
 A S3 storage strategy is in development.

+### Rights management

+Users rights are managed by an advanced yet simple "policies tree" and allow you to fine-tune things to meet your needs.

 ## Troubleshoot